Time To Talk Day 2022 resources

 And it’s also how we ask for help when we need it.
 Sadly, that can sometimes feel really difficult.
 We might not know who will listen, or even know who to share our worries with when we need to.
 And when it comes to talking about mental health, that can be even harder.

-Time to Talk Day 2022 is on the 3rd of February.
-It’s run by Rethink Mental Illness and Mind, and it’s a chance for organisations to think about their approaches to mental health, and how to encourage everyone to feel comfortable and safe talking about their mental wellbeing.
+Time to Talk Day 2024 is on the 1st of February.
+It’s run by Rethink Mental Illness and Mind, in partnership with Co-op, and it’s a chance for organisations to think about their approaches to mental health, and how to encourage everyone to feel comfortable and safe talking about their mental wellbeing.

 So, what might talking about mental health look like at your organisation?
 Maybe there are some staff members with lived experience of poor mental health who might be willing to share their stories.
 You might like to take a look at your processes, to make sure everyone is getting the chance to build healthy, trusting working relationships.
 Perhaps you, or someone you know, isn’t quite ready to talk about their mental health, but might appreciate just knowing there are people around.
 Or, you might want to focus on how to become a good listener – to know how to respond if someone tells you they aren’t okay, or might need some extra support.